Built Heritage Funding Programs

 On this page

-Heritage Grant Program for Building Restoration
+Heritage Property Grant Program

-A heritage grant of up to $10,000 for small-scale buildings, and up to $25,000 for large-scale buildings is available on a matching basis to assist owners of heritage buildings designated under Part IV or Part V of the Ontario Heritage Act for restoration work.
+A heritage grant of up to $10,000 for small-scale buildings, and up to $35,000 for large-scale buildings is available on a matching basis to assist owners of heritage buildings designated under Part IV or Part V of the Ontario Heritage Act for restoration work.
 An owner can apply for grant funding once every two years.
-The grant program is based on availability of funding which is approved by City Council as part of the annual budget.

-Detailed information about the program is available in the Program Guidelines [ PDF 192 KB ].
+Detailed information about the program is available in the Program Guidelines [ PDF 138.53 KB ].

 How do I apply?

-Application forms are available online: Heritage Grant Application [ PDF 127 KB ]
+Application forms are available online: Heritage Grant Application

 Contact: